astoko/GNUBot/README.md

  </picture>
 </h4>

-For any questions or suggestions, feel free to open an issue or reach out via GitHub or Join our [Discord Community Server](https://discord.gg/D96MATaPBe)
+For any questions or suggestions, feel free to open an issue or reach out via GitHub or Join our [Discord Community Server](https://discord.gg/D96MATaPBe) (13+, or above the age of Discord requirements in your Country.)

 #